Security-Onion-Solutions/securityonion-docs/security.rst

 ------------------------

-If you have any security concerns regarding Security Onion or believe you have uncovered a vulnerability, please follow these end an email to security@securityonion.net per the following guidelines:
+If you have any security concerns regarding Security Onion or believe you have uncovered a vulnerability, please follow send an email to security@securityonion.net per the following guidelines:

 -  Include a description of the issue and steps to reproduce